printvis/documentation/docs/index.md

 # Welcome to learn.printvis.com

-Here you will find documentation for all PrintVis extensions.
+Here you will find setup and usage documentation for all PrintVis extensions.